phylum-dev/phylum-ci/CONTRIBUTING.md

 9. When you're done making changes, check that your changes pass QA and the tests:

     ```sh
-    # Ensure the "test" and "qa" dependency groups are installed, if not done previously
+    # Ensure the "test" and "qa" dependency groups are installed, if not done previously.
+    # These groups are included in the "dev" dependency group for simplicity.
-    poetry sync --with test,qa
+    poetry sync --with dev
     poetry run tox run -e qa
     poetry run tox run-parallel
     ```